top of page

 Gaining “control” often just requires reducing the number of things that you feel compelled to control, which often just requires reducing the number of things that you compel yourself to control—including the various sources of discomfort that produce the very emotions that you want to “manage”.

-To obtain this experience, you need a practice to experience your inner calm and fearlessness but also your anxieties and fear, and this practice should enable you to interrogate your frustrations and standards, explore your habits and motivations, and honour your needs and inspirations—and, just as important, to then leverage these realizations to put yourself on a path towards meaningful growth.
-You don’t need “permission” from anyone or anything to have greater impact; you just need an effective strategy for liberating the resources from the emotions that you’re avoiding.
+To become aware of your habitual ways of thinking, feeling, acting, and perceiving before becoming consumed by them, you need a practice to experience your inner calm and fearlessness but also your anxieties and fear, and this practice should enable you to interrogate your frustrations and standards, explore your habits and motivations, desires and avoidances.
+You don’t need “permission” from anyone or anything to have greater impact; you need to notice the hold that needing permission has on you and your composure.
+You need an effective strategy for liberating the resources from the emotions that you habitually and unthinkingly avoid—as a result of desires you may have never acknolwedged.

-But the most important part of any process of meaningful growth is ensuring that the ego isn’t in charge of the process.
+But the most important part of cultivating composure is ensuring that the ego isn’t in charge of the process.
 If we cannot monitor the machinations of the ego (and its deep self-preserving habits that are keeping us imprisoned), we remain stuck (and/or success feels empty)—and will only have reinforced the very problem we were attempting to subvert.

 1. The key to sitting with our anxieties is to ensure that we’re not ‘sitting with anxiety’ for the sake of accomplishing some goal (including “eliminating anxiety” or “achieving growth”).